How Do Credit Reference Agencies Decide Your Credit Score?

 4- Your score differs

-Credit ratings are not a universally agreed rating system.
-Each credit reference agency has its own scoring system, so your scores will differ with each one.
-This means a rating of 600 may be good with one, but terrible with another – but don’t fret, your score will be reflected based on the scoring system.
+Credit ratings are not a universally agreed-upon rating system.
+Each credit reference agency has its scoring system, so your scores will differ with each one.
+This means a rating of 600 may be good with one, but terrible with another.
+Nonetheless, don’t fret, your score will be reflected based on the scoring system.

 5- Not all checks leave a footprint

-If you’re making a request to see your score or an employer asks for a credit score, the CRAs will leave what’s called a soft check.
+If you or your employer requests a credit report, the CRAs will leave a soft check.
 A soft check is a brief view of your credit rating without delving deep into your credit history.

-But if you start making credit applications for a mortgage, loan, credit card or anything else, you will be left with a hard check mark, which will temporarily leave a negative score against your report.
-These can be seen by other lenders and credit reference agencies.
+However, if you craft credit applications for a mortgage, loan or credit card, a hard checkmark is stamped on your credit report.
+This means a temporary negative score is left on your report and these can be seen by other lenders and credit reference agencies.

 To know the difference between soft and hard checks.